 Our correspondents also learn journalism ethics and editorial decision-making, interview basics, and story craft.
-They use those tools to report on a wide range of issues highlighting the triumphs and challenges of life in East Oakland, including community heroes and heroines, health and wealth disparities, and efforts to curb violence.
+They use those tools to report on a wide range of issues highlighting the triumphs and challenges of life in Oakland, including community heroes and heroines, health and wealth inequities, and efforts to curb violence.

-Oakland Voices relies heavily on the partnership between the Oakland Tribune and The Maynard Institute for Journalism Education.
-Together, we provide more than a dozen media professionals to teach OV correspondents.
-Participants work individually and in teams, creating content for OaklandVoices.com, as well as the Oakland Tribune site and newspaper.
+Oakland Voices emerged from a partnership between the Oakland Tribune and The Maynard Institute for Journalism Education.
+Oakland Voices connects correspondents with more than a dozen media professionals to teach OV correspondents.
+Participants work individually and in teams, creating content for OaklandVoices.us, which can also be published elsewhere.
 The collaborative, applied learning approach means correspondents quickly become aware of their power and responsibility as storytellers, and as members of the media.

 Many of our correspondents join Oakland Voices because they want to reshape common misperceptions of their communities, portraying them instead as dynamic places where real people struggle, succeed, and thrive.
 Our team members also join OV because they have a passion for telling stories – with the camera, and with the pen.
 Oakland Voices allows correspondents to explore both their sense of mission and their love for storytelling, while also acquiring skills they can take into their personal and professional lives.

 Rasheed Shabazz coordinates the Oakland Voices.
 Momo Chang coordinates the alumni network.
 Martin Reynolds co-founded Oakland Voices and is co-executive director of the Maynard Institute.
 Evelyn Hsu is co-executive director of the Maynard Institute.

 Oakland Voices and correspondents have been recognized by the Society of Professional Journalists and other news organizations.